schemchuk/url-shortener/README.md

 # URL Shortener

-The **URL Shortener** project is a web application designed to generate short, six-character URLs for long URLs.
+The **URL Shortener** project is a web application designed to generate short six-character links for long URLs.
 The application supports user registration, authentication, and role management.

 This project is based on: [https://github.com/alex2808pl/url-shortener.git](https://github.com/alex2808pl/url-shortener.git).

-## Functionality Overview
+## Features Overview

-1. **User Registration and Authentication**: Users can register and log in to the system.
+1. **User Registration and Authentication**: Users can register and log in with role-based access control.
 2. **Role Management**:
-    - Upon registration, the user receives a `TRIAL` role, valid for 1 month.
+    - Upon registration, the user is assigned the `TRIAL` role, which is valid for 1 month.
-    - The admin can assign the `PAID` role to a user, valid for 1 year.
+    - The admin can assign the user the `PAID` role, which is valid for 1 year.
-    - The admin has a permanent role.
+    - The admin has a permanent role that cannot be changed.
 3. **User Capabilities**:
     - Users with the `TRIAL` role can:
-        - View their role and user information by ID.
+        - View their profile information and role details by ID.
-        - Create short URLs based on long URLs.
+        - Create short links for long URLs.
-        - View their own links and the number of clicks on those short links.
+        - View their short links and click statistics.
-        - Redirect from the short URL to the original URL.
+        - Use short links for redirecting to original URLs.
         - Delete their own short links.
-        - View the list of roles.
+        - View the list of available roles.
-    - Users with the `PAID` role have the same capabilities as `TRIAL` users and can also update their personal information, except for their role.
+    - Users with the `PAID` role can perform all actions of `TRIAL` users and update their personal information, except for the role.
-4. **Administrator**:
+4. **Admin**:
     - Can assign roles to users.
     - Cannot change their own personal information.